 Carson Tahoe Health creates cancer triage line

-CARSOn CITY, Nev. — Carson Tahoe Cancer Center, an affiliate of Huntsman Cancer Institute, University of Utah, recently added a nurse triage line to provide symptom management to established patients.

-The triage line coordinates care among the patient, nurses and physicians at the Cancer Center in Carson City.
+Carson Tahoe Cancer Center, an affiliate of Huntsman Cancer Institute, University of Utah recently added a nurse triage line to provide symptom management to established patients.
+The nurse triage line coordinates care between the patient, nurses, and physicians at the Cancer Center.

 “This allows us to support the patients and their caregivers, assess patient concerns over the phone, reduce unnecessary emergency department visits, and even guide patients towards seeking proper medical attention,” said Maria Sampang RN, OCN and AIC Nurse Manager at the Carson Tahoe Cancer Center.

-Meanwhile, if patients are experiencing any of the following symptoms, it is recommended they call 911 or go directly to an emergency room:
+If patients are experiencing any of the following symptoms, it is recommended they call 911 or go directly to an emergency room.

 “So far we have had great feedback from the patients using the new triage line,” Sampang said.
 “We’ve had patients compliment us on our prompt responses and how they were able to take charge of their health just by us improving our availability.”